Anonymousauthor-2024/Supplementary-documentation/Interview Protocol.md

 - Do you use online avenues to trade drugs?
 If you have had such experiences, what kind of impact do you think this has had on you?
 - If you do or do not like buying drugs online, what kind of reasons are there?

-# Safety Concerns
+# Privacy Concerns

-- What does privacy mean to you as a recreational drug user?
-How do you define privacy?
-- Have you ever had an experience where your privacy was compromised?
-How?
-- Would you say you do anything in particular to maintain your privacy?
+- Would you say you do anything in particular to maintain your privacy when using IT?
 What?
 - How does your usage of your phone reflect your opinions about privacy?
 - Do you use some safety measures when browsing for drug-related information?
 - Do you worry about privacy breaches when using some apps, such as chat apps or apps specifically designed to record drug use?